Skip to content

 Ostriches bury their heads in sand

 Ostriches do not bury their heads in sand.
-This ancient myth likely originates from observing ostriches tending to ground-level nests, during which they lower their heads into shallow holes to turn eggs.
-The behavior looks like head-burying from a distance.
+This ancient myth most likely originates from observations of ostriches tending ground-level nests, during which the birds lower their heads to turn buried eggs, an action that can look like head-burying from a distance but involves no actual burial of the head.

 What we know